-Change of Course.
 No charge for course changes during the first two weeks of classes.
 A fee of $45 is assessed for each course change beginning in the third week of classes.

 Undergraduates who do not complete course selection by the specified deadlines are assessed a penalty of $10 per day.

-Student Car Parking.
 Information about parking is available on the University's Transportation & Parking Services website.

 Payment of Fees and Charges

-Payment of the basic University charges for the academic year (tuition, room, meal contract, class dues, student health plan, and residential college and Undergraduate Student Government fees, less financial aid provided by Princeton) is due in full in two parts: half by August 17 and half by January 17.
-Electronic billing (E-billing) to students at their Princeton.edu e-mail account is the official method of distributing the University tuition bill.
+Payment of the basic University charges for the academic year (tuition, room, meal contract, class dues, student health plan, and activities fees, less financial aid provided by Princeton) is due in full in two parts: half by August 25 and half by January 25.
+Electronic billing notifications to students at their Princeton.edu email account is the official method of distributing the University tuition bill.
+Students can view and pay their tuition bill from the Student Financials link on TigerHub.
 Paper bills will not be sent home.
-Once enrolled students can invite others to enroll such as parents and guardians, and they also will receive email billing notifications.
+Students can delegate parents/guardians to also receive email billing notifications.
+Parents will access their student’s account from a link on Princeton’s Tiger Family Hub.
 Billing notices are sent in advance of the due date.
-Electronic payments can be submitted online through TigerPay and checks in U.S. dollars are acceptable forms of payment.
+Electronic payments can be submitted online and checks in U.S. dollars are acceptable forms of payment.
 Credit card payments are not accepted.
 Any balance that is unpaid beyond the due date will be assessed a late payment charge.
 This charge will be an annual rate of interest, to be established prior to the start of the academic year.
-Failure to enroll in the billing process does not prevent the assessment of late fees.
-Billing notices will be sent monthly for any additional charges incurred.
+Notices will be sent monthly for any additional charges incurred.
 Account activity can be viewed online at any time by all authorized parties.

-Students leaving the University within the first two weeks of classes in either term will be charged 10 percent of the tuition for the term; during the third week of classes, 20 percent; during the fourth week of classes, 30 percent; during the fifth week of classes, 40 percent; and during the sixth and seventh week of classes, 50 percent.
+Students leaving the University by the end of the add/drop period in either term will be charged 10 percent of the tuition for the term; during the third week of classes, 20 percent; during the fourth week of classes, 30 percent; during the fifth week of classes, 40 percent; and during the sixth and seventh week of classes, 50 percent.
 If a student leaves after the seventh week of classes, 80 percent of the tuition for that term will be charged; after the end of week nine, the full amount for the term will be charged.
 Students who leave after the beginning of a term also incur room and board charges in accordance with the terms of their contracts; ordinarily, board charges will be adjusted on a pro rata basis, while the full amount of the room charges for that term will be charged.
 The fees set by student organizations, residential colleges, and other dining or living units are established on a semester-by-semester basis and will not be refunded to students who leave after the beginning of a term.

 If not used to cover the charges mentioned above, remaining aid credits will be returned to the sources from which they came as specified by program requirements.
 When taking a leave of absence, students receive detailed information about refunds and aid credits from the Financial Aid Office.